minprog/cs50x-1718-1819/info/10 Syllabus.md

 cutoffs for final grades.
 Those less comfortable and somewhere in between are not at a disadvantage vis-à-vis those more comfortable.
-Each student's final grade is individually determined at term's end after input from the teaching fellows.
+Each student's final grade is individually determined at term's end after input from the teaching assistants.
 Remarkable effort and upward trending are always considered.

 ## Lectures